 When is the last time you brushed your dog or cat’s teeth?
 Pet oral health seems to be something that often gets overlooked.
 However, it is essential to the overall health of your pet.

-Just as you go to the dentist to regularly get your teeth cleaned, your pet’s oral health needs the same attention.
+Just as you go to the dentist regularly to get your teeth cleaned, your pet’s oral health needs the same attention.
 Veterinarians will often advise that your pet needs a dental cleaning to protect from further oral health problems.
 This requires your pet to be put under anesthesia and can often be costly.

 Poor dental health can lead to more serious problems that impact your pet’s liver, kidneys, and heart; therefore, being proactive to protect your pet can save you from dealing with more significant problems down the road.